Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 Previous studies have established the presence of diffuse gas overlapping with HESS\,J1616-508 (a likely PWN) and HESS\,J1614-518 (an SNR candidate with shell-like morphology) along the line of sight, yet without being a plausible association \citep{LauJ1616}.
-Along similar lines, we conclude for the cloud 13 at (332.960,-0.040) overlapping with these HESS\,J1616-508 that any potential gamma-ray emission from this cloud is not associated with the two known sources.
-Indeed, the estimated distance for this cloud is $\sim11$ kpc, with the CR flux originating from SNR G337.8-00.1 which has a constrained distance of $\sim12$ kpc.
-HESS\,J1616-508, meanwhile, is estimated to be situated at a distance of 6.5\,kpc.

-Although not overlapping with known TeV sources, it is worth drawing attention to the three clouds 67, 32 and 90 located at (325.35, 0.49), (325.53, 0.55) and (326.60,0.29) respectively; according to our model, this latter cloud is illuminated by energetic particles escaping from G332.4-00.4, an SNR associated with HESS\,J1616-508.
-At first glance, the angular separation of these two may seem surprisingly large; however as both cloud and SNR are located at $\sim 3$\,kpc, the physical distance between the two is $\sim300$\,pc.
-From figure \ref{fig:phasespace100tevgamma2} it is clear that traversing such a distance is feasible within the age of the SNR (2-4 kyr) \citep{snrcat}.

-The two brighter clouds are both illuminated by energetic particles escaping from G332.0+00.2, about which comparatively little is known, although it appears to have been detected by \emph{Fermi}-LAT \citep{FermiSNRcat1}.
-As these two clouds are situated at 3.0 kpc and 4.1 kpc, detection of a gamma-ray flux from these clouds and identifying the centroid of the emission could be applied to establish a distance estimate for the SNR.

-We therefore suggest that a dedicated analysis to search for emission from these clouds is worthwhile to either confirm our model predictions, or place constraints on the central hypothesis that this SNR accelerated particles to PeV energies.
+The neighbouring bright cloud at (333.46,-0.31) derives its predicted flux almost evenly split between the SNR G332.4-0.4 and a hypothetical SNR -- whilst the contributions are separately comparable to the derived upper limit, the summation is in violation of it.
+As the SNR G332.4-0.4 has an estimated distance of 2.7 - 3.3\,kpc and is already known to be interacting with molecular clouds, it is the contribution from the hypothetical SNR which is considered less reliable and can be neglected.

+All of the predictions for illuminated clouds in this region are compatible with upper limits obtained from the HGPS.
+The brightest prediction, for the cloud at (328.91,-0.13) and a distance of 1.51\,kpc, originates from an association with the SNR G329.7+0.4, for which neither age nor distance are constrained.

-Firstly, we note the three bright clouds 8, 10 and 13 around $l\sim 321^\circ - 323^\circ$, as listed in table \ref{tab:psrsnrtargets} all three clearly exceed the upper limits derived from the HGPS.
-Two of these clouds are assumed to be illuminated by CRs from the SNR G329.7+00.4, about which little is known and no distance estimate is currently available.
-As these two clouds, 13 at (321.050, 0.650) and 8 at (322.770, 0.190) are located at different distances of 3.73 kpc and 9.54 kpc, we suggest that this could constrain the distance to G329.7+00.4 as being neither $\sim4$ kpc nor $\sim 9-10$ kpc.
+Firstly, we note that the most prominent cloud in this region at (322.51,0.17); as listed in Table \ref{tab:targetspsrsnrhess}, remains nevertheless compatible with the upper limit derived from the HGPS.
+This cloud is assumed to be illuminated by CRs from two SNRs, G321.9-1.1 and G320.6-1.6, about which little is known and no distance estimate is currently available.
+As the total flux is dominated by the former SNR, tighter upper limits would constrain the distance to the former SNR more than the latter.